celenityy/better-brave-ios/README.md

 My recommendations for the ultimate configuration of the Brave Browser on iOS :)

-**NOTE:** This is specifically tailored for Brave on Desktop.
+**NOTE:** This is specifically tailored for Brave on iOS.
 For Desktop, see [here](https://codeberg.org/Magnesium1062/better-brave), and for Android, see [here](https://codeberg.org/Magnesium1062/better-brave-android).

 # Shields & Privacy